jusaviin/energyEnergyCorrelatorAnalysis/README.md

 # Energy-energy correlators in PbPb and pp collisions

+## Producing final plots

+If you just want to generate all the plots that are in the paper, you can use the script `makeAllPaperPlots.sh` provided you have access to all necessary data files.
+Contact Jussi Viinikainen to get these files.

 ## General structure of the reposity

 The code is organized in folders, with different functionality in different folders.
 Below is a quick overview of this folder structure.